Ashraful-Alam-Nirob/Bangladesh-Road-Vehicle-Detection/README.md

         "dice_coef_score": dice_coef_score,
     }
 ```

-Including additional metrics allows for comprehensive evaluation of model performance during training and validation.
+These additional metrics will be calculated during training and validation, providing deeper insights into model performance.